scriptsharks/scriptsharks.source/docs/0x10 Design/12 Droppers/20 LNK.md

 ## Preparing our Environment

-On your Windows VM, open the file explorer and create a new directory called `PoC Dropper` (or whatever you like).
+In a Windows VM, create a new directory called `PoC Dropper`.
 Inside, create a subdirectory called `iso`, containing another subdirectory called `stager`.
-At the end of this section, once we've completed construction of the stager and LNK file, you should have a directory tree similar to the following:
+At the end of this section, once we've built the stager and LNK file, the directory tree will look like this:

 ```sh
 PoC Dropper/